attilammagyar/mpe-emulator/README.md

 #### Transpose Below Anchor (TR BA, Z1TRB)

 Select how many semitones notes below the [anchor](#usage-zone-anchor) should be transposed up or down.
-This can be useful for extending the range of small keyboards with only a few octaves.
+This can be useful e.g. for extending the range of small keyboards with only a few octaves, or for playing the same note with different expression settings.

 #### Transpose Above Anchor (TR AA, Z1TRA)

 Select how many semitones notes above the [anchor](#usage-zone-anchor) should be transposed up or down.
-This can be useful for extending the range of small keyboards with only a few octaves.
+This can be useful e.g. for extending the range of small keyboards with only a few octaves, or for playing the same note with different expression settings.

 <a href="#toc">Table of Contents</a>